Why WOULDN’T I choose SIP Trunks?

 So, should I choose to move to SIP Trunks?

-We were one of the early-adopters of SIP (2006!) and we know how far the technology has come.
+We were one of the early-adopters of SIP phone lines (2006!) and we know how far the technology has come.
 As long as you look at the considerations, above and take them into consideration, then, yes, it is a good alternative to the likes of ISDN.
 If you don’t have ISDN in place, a hosted solution might be the best choice but that depends on the business and existing infrastructure.